AindreaAjax/ML_Introduction/Statistics/05_Probability_distribution_functions_PDFs.md

 - An insurance company can use the Poisson distribution to estimate the number of accidents that will occur in a given month.

 `Notes:`
-1. Poission distribution is bounded by 0 on the left and infinity on the right.
+- Poission distribution is bounded by 0 on the left and infinity on the right.
-2. In a Poisson distribution the expected value, $E(X)$ and the variance, $Var(X)$ are equal i.e, $E(X) = Var(X) = \lambda$.
+- In a Poisson distribution the expected value, $E(X)$ and the variance, $Var(X)$ are equal i.e, $E(X) = Var(X) = \lambda$.
-3. $\lambda$ doesn't necessarily have to be an integer.
+- $\lambda$ doesn't necessarily have to be an integer.
 It can be any positive real number.
+- The Poisson distribution is skewed to the right.
+- The Poisson distribution approaches a normal distribution as λ increases.
-4. For a fully poisson distribution, the expected value can be scaled along with the time interval.
+- For a poisson distribution, the expected value can be scaled along with the time interval.
 For example, if the expected number of events in 1 day is 48, then the expected number of events in 1 hour is 2.
-5. The Poisson distribution is skewed to the right.
-6. The Poisson distribution approaches a normal distribution as λ increases.

 `Explained with example:` [Poisson distribution by zedstatistics](https://www.youtube.com/watch?v=cPOChr_kuQs&list=PLTNMv857s9WVzutwxaMb0YZKW7hoveGLS&index=3)

-### Hypergeometric distribution
+## Hypergeometric distribution
 It is equivalent to the binomial distribution, except that instead of sampling with replacement, the sampling is done without replacement.
 As a result, the probability of success changes from trial to trial.

 The hypergeometric distribution is a discrete probability distribution that describes the probability of getting a certain number of successes in a fixed number of draws, without replacement, from a finite population.